The age-old question of "Are we staffed properly yet?" has become a lot easier to answer.

 - Suggested Strategy

-Our proprietary methodology and tools are unique and powerful.
-The analysis a 5-step process:
+Our unique and powerful proprietary methodology and tools break the analysis into a 5-step process:

-- Step 1: Scope establishment: What historical data is relevant and what is not?
-Scope of projection.
+Step 1: Scope establishment: We determine what historical data is relevant and the scope of projection.

-- Step 3: Data validation: The data is put into context and ensures abnormalities are documented and mitigated and all data is properly understood.
+Step 3: Data validation: The data is put into context.
+This ensures abnormalities are documented and mitigated and that all data is properly understood.

 The Haploos Staffing Analysis allows you to see what the next two years will look like with current staffing levels and work trends.